roderickjackson-bradley/socket_io_app/work/w09/deploy-django-heroku.md

 ### Create a `requirements.txt`

-The `package.json` file we saw in Node apps was used to inform Heroku which Node modules the app needed to be installed.
+The `package.json` file we used in Node apps informed Heroku which Node modules the app needed to be installed.

 The equivalent in a Python app is the `requirements.txt` file.